jorgen-lund/jorgen-lund/README.md

-- 👋 Hi, I’m @jorgen-lund currently studying Informatics at NTNU Trondheim.
+- 👋 Hi, I’m @jorgen-lund currently and I'm studying Informatics at NTNU Trondheim.
 - 👀 I’m interested in programming, and at the moment using a lot of React both in University and at home.
 - 🌱 I’m currently learning React and Typescript